The Hampdens Trail

 This eight mile walk takes you through undulating farmland and heavily wooded hillsides around the Hampden Bottom valley, one of the least populated and most beautiful parts of the Buckinghamshire Chilterns.
 You visit remote hillside hamlets and pass through the grounds of the stunning Hampden House.

 Most of the area that the walk passes through to the north of Hampden Bottom is protected by a restrictive covenant, a permanent legal agreement between the landowners and the National Trust, which means the land is protected in perpetuity.
 The land has various private owners, but any changes to the land or the buildings require the prior consent of the National Trust.
 The route follows public rights of way.
 Please always follow the Countryside Code.

 Little Hampden Common, Great Missenden, Buckinghamshire HP16 9PS

 Walk to the end of the parking area away from where you drove in.
 Just past Yew Tree Cottage, fork left away from the track, following the footpath sign for the South Bucks Way then continue in the same direction through woodland, ignoring crossing paths.
-650m after the car park you emerge from the woods, pass through a wooden gate, and reach a crossing track coming from an open field to your left, just past a footpath marker.
+650m after the car park you emerge from the woods, pass through a wooden gate, and reach a crossing farm track coming from an open field to your left, just past a footpath marker.